connormeaton/connormeaton.github.io/_posts/2021-01-20-where-is-nuance-going.md

 -	I understand why climate change probably represents existential risk.
 I also understand that climate science is not settled, and we could be wrong about much of it.
 -	I understand why we should be very skeptical of nuclear energy.
 I also understand why it, as of now, represents our best option for safe and effective energy.
 -	I understand why people think that they think vaccines are completely safe.
 I also understand why people think that they think they are unsafe.
 -	I understand the drive to turn down the dials of rigid sex and gender classification.
-I also understand the danger of demanding that people believe that male and female are not valid biological categories.
+I also understand the danger of demanding that people believe male and female are not valid biological categories.
 -	I understand that we should invest more time, resources, and passion into problems like malaria and soil erosion than we do space exploration.
 I also understand the utility of inter-planetary travel for the long-term flourishing of humanity.